 - Social proof drives decisions

-How Modern Teams Actually Work (And What They Really Need)
+How Modern Teams Actually Work

 Let's move beyond theory and examine how teams work in practice.
-Our research with thousands of teams revealed patterns that most project management software completely misses.

 The Reality of Remote and Hybrid Work